wiseby/wiseby.github.io/_posts/2020-09-29-Default-Route.md

 * Testing some webservice (ID server, RESTful apis, etc)
 * SSH PassForward to other servers.

 So after a fair bit of searching in drawers, closets, boxes I finally found one of my raspberries.
 Fired it up and YES!! it was equipped with a Raspbian installation.
 The only thing I needed to do was configure the network and find my ssh key so I could connect.
-Searched my secret notebook for credentials connecting and found it though it was over a tear I used it.
+Searched my secret notebook for credentials connecting and found it though it was over a year I used it.

 Now I had everything in hardware I needed to get started.
 I've connected my pie to my computer with a Ethernet cable.
 I changed the adapter settings for my laptops Ethernet with the following command: